Deploy a multi-account AWS foundation your team can actually maintain.

 Multi-Account Architecture

 A well-architected AWS Organization structure with dedicated Management, Production, and Development Organizational Units (OUs).
 We separate accounts for critical functions like Security, Audit/Logging, and Shared Services following AWS best practices.
+See how the organization structure is defined in code.

 Dedicated Security Accounts